Non-stop flights to Oslo (OSL)

 From Amsterdam, direct flights are offered by KLM (SkyTeam), Norwegian and SAS (Star Alliance).

 From Eindhoven, the only airline with direct flights is Transavia.
+This is a seasonal route that starts in April and ends in November.

 Flights from Poland to Oslo